A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: Crossed complexes: their homotopy theory and classifying spaces

 \subsubsection{Homotopies and totally free crossed complexes}

 To be able to work fairly simply with the above notions of homotopy between crossed complex maps, we will need to be able to construct homotopies in ways analogous to the `induction up the skeleton' methods used in many topological contexts.
-It is intuitively clear that this should be the case, but, as ever, writing out the detailed statement and proof that matches that intuition needs a bit of care.